spumaman/DNAC_to_Teams_Notifcations/README.md

 This script will only send the notification as plain text to Teams, if I get any spare time I'll try looking into implementing formatting so it looks pretty with colour and fonts, etc, etc.

 Hope this helps fellow engineers from pulling their hair out trying to get better visiblity from their DNA Center.
-I'm not a programmer at all, I stumble my way through programming so if there's something that could improved reach out :)
+I'm not a programmer at all, I stumble my way through python so if there's something that could improved reach out :)